 This article is a continuation from Pre-Negotiation Strategy Check List Part 1.
 These are the remainder of factors that corporate negotiators need to take into account preparing their negotiating strategy.
 9. Your Place or Mine?
 In much the same way as sports teams enjoy a 'home advantage', negotiators playing away from home need to adjust their game plan and corporate negotiation strategies.
 There are 3 possibilities to consider when deciding where the talks will occur.

 To perform well, and perform well consistently, we must first learn to prepare.
-Ask any athlete who spends countless tedious hours preparing for a competition, or a lawyer about to step into a court room.
-At the end of our negotiation training courses we implore our soon to be graduates to book time into their busy calendars to prepare for their negotiations.
-While many colleagues, clients and suppliers will demand your time on a daily basis, very seldom will they remind you to
+Ask any athlete who spends countless tedious hours preparing for a competition, or a lawyer about to step into a courtroom.
+At the end of our negotiation training courses, we implore our soon-to-be graduates to book time into their busy calendars to prepare for their negotiations.
+While many colleagues, clients, and suppliers will demand your time on a daily basis, very seldom will they remind you

 Price Tactics for Win-Lose Negotiations